 Simple ingredients that are easy to find!

-This recipe is made with easy to find ingredients.
-This is much-loved sangria is made from:
+This recipe is made with easy-to-find ingredients.
+This much-loved sangria is made with the following ingredients:

 - 750ml (or 1 bottle) Moscato wine